sdiwana/frontend-nanodegree-arcade-game/README.md

 3. Took out SelectPlayer function and call, as they were not used.
 4. Fixed click event functionality and eliminated redundant condition checking.
 5. Took out some commented code that were left there by mistake.
-6. NOT combining files (review does not seem to strictly require combining back) as it may create more work for reviewer??
+6. NOT combining files (review does not seem to strictly require combining back) as it may create more work for reviewer.

 # Before First Review: